Arsenal star Gabriel fended off baseball bat-wielding thug at his home

 Muse was later arrested, and he was jailed at Harrow Crown Court in November for five years after admitting robbery and possession of an offensive weapon.

-Reacting to the incident, Arsenal manager Nikola Arteta said you have to “give credit” to Gabriel.
+Reacting to the incident, Arsenal manager Mikel Arteta said you have to “give credit” to Gabriel.

 “It’s not a nice thing to go through, when you have family involved and they’re trying to access your house,” he said.